ksu-is/Global-Travel-Generator/Project Roadmap.md

 - [x] Find Tutorial For Base of Code: https://www.youtube.com/watch?v=OPUSBBD2OJw
 - [x] Setup GUI
 - [x] Create Function For Dropdown Menu
+- [ ] Link The Continents with the Dropdown Menu
+- [ ] Create Button To Generate Country/State
+- [ ] Link the Button To the Country/State
+- [ ] Create the Ability for Program to Reset After a Place is Genereated
 - [ ] Create Functions For Code to Interact
 - [ ] Check If Code Works Cohesively
 - [ ] Make Edits to Code
+- [ ] Add Details
 - [ ] Put Final Code in Repository